conan-io/docs/reference/commands/misc/alias.rst

     $ conan alias [-h] reference target

     Creates and exports an 'alias package recipe'.
+An "alias" package is a symbolic name (reference) for another package (target).
+When some package depends on an alias, the target one will be retrieved and used instead, so the alias reference, the symbolic name, does not appear in the final dependency graph.

 .. code-block:: bash